Things to Do in Jersey City: The Local Guide That Makes You Want to Move Here

 Liberty State Park

-Also known as Work and Live District Overlay (WALDO, ) is where industrial grit meets creative energy.
-Reimagined warehouses, galleries, performance spaces, plus cafés where everyone looks like they’re working on a screenplay.
+The Work and Live District Overlay (WALDO) is where industrial grit meets creative energy.
+Reimagined warehouses, galleries, performance spaces, and cafés that feel like sets for films nobody's made yet.
+If you work in a creative field, this neighborhood belongs on your list.

 Orale Mexican Kitchen, Jersey City, NJ